 Rankings are never static, so ecommerce SEO never stops.
 But the six steps in this article should help you build a solid SEO foundation for your online store.

 Remember to keep your content original and in-depth, regularly audit your site for technical issues, explore backlinking opportunities, and always look out for new keywords that match your brand and products.

 Ecommerce SEO FAQ

-SEO is important for ecommerce because it helps increase visibility in search engine result pages (SERPs).
-When you optimize your website for users, create pages that address specific keywords and user intent, and get backlinks from other websites, your website will rank higher in results.
+It’s important to consider SEO for your Shopify store because it helps increase visibility in search engine result pages (SERPs).
+When you optimize a Shopify store for users (by creating pages that address queries and acquiring backlinks from relevant websites) it will rank higher in results.
 The more pages you do this for, the more pages start ranking.
-Getting website traffic from organic search results helps you spend less on paid marketing.
+Getting website traffic from organic search results helps you attract customers and spend less on paid marketing.